This perfected recipe makes the best Moist Vanilla Cupcakes with 5 Foolproof Science Tips to ensure a fluffy, melt-in-your-mouth texture.

 The Ultimate Moist and Fluffy Vanilla Cupcakes

-- 3 large eggs, warmed whites separated from yolks
+- 3 large eggs, room temperature whites separated from yolks

 - 198 g bleached cake flour (also known as cake & pastry flour.
 Not self-raising.) (approx. 1 2/3 cups sifted, spooned in, and levelled off)